alis-khadka/fetch-backend-assignment/README.md

  - Clone the repo and cd into the root directory.
  `cd path/to/fetch-backend-assignment`
  - Build the docker image from a terminal.
 This will setup the database (PostgreSQL) and server (rails application).
- `docker-compose up`
+ `docker-compose up --build`
  - [Optional] You can attach the server in a separate terminal for better readability of the console logs.
  `docker attach fetch-backend`
- - Now, to setup the database, open another terminal and run the following command.
+ - Now, to setup the database in development environment, open another terminal and run the following commands in order.
+This has to be done only once.
  `docker-compose run fetch-backend rails db:create`
  `docker-compose run fetch-backend rails db:migrate`
  `docker-compose run fetch-backend rails db:seed`
  - After the server is ready, you can visit your browser.
 The server runs in port 8000.
  `localhost:8000`

+## Running Test Files

+- Open another terminal and run the following commands in order.
+This has to be done only once.
+ `docker-compose run fetch-test rails db:create`
+ `docker-compose run fetch-test rails db:migrate`
+ `docker-compose run fetch-test rails db:seed`
+- To run all test cases.
+ `docker-compose run fetch-test rails test`
+- To run a specific test file.
+ `docker-compose run fetch-test rails test path/to/file`

 ## Explanation